-Please don't place your fingers on the display.
+Please don't push on the display.
 Don't use at temperatures above 140F.
 The Heat Guardians are pretty robust but don't throw them at walls.

-We offer a more expensive unit with a long (nearly 6") antenna instead of the loop.
+We offer a more expensive mobile unit with a long (nearly 6") screw-in antenna instead of the loop.
 This will increase the range but it is quite ungainly.

 The radio band used by Heat Guardian is also used by some garage door openers.
 So, you may get interference and the every-30-seconds packet can sometimes be lost.
 This is not a disaster.

-When one unit does not receive a packet it immediately increases the transmitter power and starts sending more frequently - trying to find the other unit at the cost of battery life.
+When one unit does not receive a packet it immediately starts sending more frequently - trying to find the other unit at the cost of battery life.
 Usually they will resynchronize within a minute if it was a household appliance interfering.